High Ropes Course

 Across the road from Camp Elim, there's a great big hill that's perfect for sledding!
 Sledding is a favorite at our Winter Camps.
 The hill is well-shaded, so there are good sledding conditions at some surprising times of the year!

-The Camp Elim Sports Field, complete with batter's cage, has been used for games of softball, kickball, plungerball, steal the bacon, trashcan tag, ultimate frisbee, infiltration, flagpole... just about any game you can think up!
+The Camp Elim Sports Field, complete with baseball backstop, has been used for games of softball, kickball, plungerball, steal the bacon, trashcan tag, ultimate frisbee, infiltration, flagpole... just about any game you can think up!

 Our lighted Sports Court, equipped with two basketball hoops, has been used for everything from morning calisthenics to games of dodgeball, gaga ball, and broomball.
 We've even hosted a hoedown or two at the Sports Court!